 “Every patient is special and important to me,” explains Dr. McLaughlin.
 “Our medical team will design the best treatment option possible for each person.”

-As an independent orthopedic practice, the Kennedy Center collaborates with Mercy Medical Center in Oshkosh and its Affinity partners.
+As an independent orthopedic practice, the Kennedy Center collaborates with Ascension Mercy Hospital in Oshkosh and its Affinity partners.
 We work closely with local primary physicians, referring orthopedic surgeons, as well as physical therapists to coordinate comprehensive patient care.

 The Kennedy Center for the Hip and Knee is an international leader in titanium total hip replacements.
 The Taperloc femoral component, designed by Dr. William Kennedy in 1982 and modified by Dr. Jeffrey McLaughlin in 1993, is the most successful titanium hip in the world.